 Regular job boards that support remote work

-While these job boards are focused solely on remote work, they’re large so they can still be a good place to start but remember that the dedicated remote job boards listed above will generally have features that make it easier to find what you’re looking for.
+While these job boards are focused solely on remote work, they're large, so they can still be an excellent place to start.
+Remember that the dedicated remote job boards listed above will generally have features that make it easier to find relevant jobs.

 Indeed is one of the largest job platforms in the world.
 They pull jobs from all over the Internet and then show them all in one searchable list.
-While it’s not remote-focused, it’s still a good place to look given the size of their site.
+While it's not remote-focused, it's still an excellent place to look, given the size of their site.

-LinkedIn is not just a way to connect with people you know, it’s also a good place to search for remote opportunities.
-According to their search, they’ve got nearly 500,000 roles that are open to remote workers.
-The issue is that it’s not super easy to find the roles that are hiring from your location.
+LinkedIn is not just a way to connect with people you know.
+It's also an excellent place to search for remote opportunities.
+According to their search, they've got nearly 500,000 roles open to remote workers.
+The issue is that it's not super easy to find the relevant roles based on your location.

-The Muse is a New York City-based online career platform that was founded in 2011.
+The Muse is a New York City-based online career platform founded in 2011.
 To find remote roles, set the Location filter to Flexible / Remote.
-While you’re there you can learn about what makes each company unique from the perspective of the people who work there and learn about what benefits the employer provides.
-They’ve also provide access to professional coaching, online courses, and more.
+While you're there, you can learn what makes each company unique from the perspective of the people who work there and what benefits the employer provides.
+They also offer access to professional coaching, online courses, and more.

 Career Builder has over 20,000 remote roles available across the United States.
 It's also got a few other great features like salary tools to see how your salary compares to others with the same job title in your area, quick apply, and job alert emails.